 Organ and tissue donation is a great way to help others.
 You can donate your organs or tissue only.
 Your family can keep your body to bury or cremate.
 If you wish to be an organ donor, the next time you renew your driver’s license check the box that says “organ donor.”

 WHOLE BODY DONATION

-Medical schools and independent donation programs can provide free transportation, copy of death certificate, cremation, and return the ashes to the family.
+Medical schools and independent donation programs can provide free transportation, a copy of the death certificate, cremation, and return of the ashes to the family.

-To find whole body donation programs near you consult the University of Florida list of U.S. body donation programs and their contact information at www.med.ufl.edu/anatbd/usprograms.html.
+To find whole body donation programs near you, consult the University of Florida’s list of U.S. body donation programs and their contact information at www.med.ufl.edu/anatbd/usprograms.html.

 You can donate your whole body to a “body farm”.
 If you choose this option, your family cannot have your remains back.
 There are seven body farms in the US.
 Body farms like the University of Tennessee’s Forensic Anthropology Center will use your body to teach students about the various states of decomposition.

 Body farms are areas of land where donated bodies are laid to be studied for human decomposition.
 Scientist and researchers will put the donated bodies so that they can explore the effects of environment and trauma to decomposition.
 All the costs associated with the donation are covered by the body farm except the transportation of the body to the facility.

 Whole-body can be donated and preserved using the plastination procedure.
 The donated body is preserved by replacing bodily fluids and fats with hardening plastic.
 The bodies are hardened with heat, gas, and light.